Makin-Things/bom-radar-card/README.md

 show_range: false
 ```

-## ToDo

-These are some things that are left to do.

-- Finish adding the various options to the Lovelace gui editor.
-This is on hold due to breaking changes in HA 0.115.
-See https://github.com/home-assistant/frontend/issues/7098 for details.

 ## Install

 If you use HACS, the resources will automatically be configured with the needed file.
 The repository needs to be added as a custom repository within HACS.
 Go to HACS-Frontend, click on the three dots at the top right and select Custom Repositories.
-For the URL enter https://github.com/theOzzieRat/bom-radar-card and for Category choose Lovelace.
+For the URL enter https://github.com/makin-things/bom-radar-card and for Category choose Lovelace.
 Click Add.
 Now the card will show up HACS for installation.

-If you don't use HACS (seriously you should as it makes life so much easier), you can download the required files from [latest releases](https://github.com/theOzzieRat/bom-radar-card/releases).
+If you don't use HACS (seriously you should as it makes life so much easier), you can download the required files from [latest releases](https://github.com/makin-things/bom-radar-card/releases).
 Drop all of the files in `www/community/bom-radar-card` folder in your `config` directory.
 It should look like this:

 ```
     └── ...